 Modern Issues of Mistreatment of Cows and Artificial Dairy Products

 Many vegans today claim that milk is harmful and should not be part of any diet, as it is not appropriate for human consumption, belonging to the animal instead.
-Ayurveda disagrees and says that dairy products can be important food items, as well as powerful medicines.
+Ayurveda disagrees and says that dairy products can be important food items and powerful medicines.

-Ayurveda agrees that factory farming and artificial ways of producing and maintaining cattle is harmful and causes problems with the dairy products as well, but says that traditional diary farming methods and certain native breeds can be used to counter these.
+Ayurveda agrees that factory farming and artificial ways of maintaining cattle is harmful and causes problems with dairy products as well, but says that traditional dairy farming methods and native breeds can be used to counter these.

-Other groups complain that since modern dairy farming harms the animals, it is a form of violence to support any dairy industry.
-Yoga and Ayurveda, on the contrary, taught ahimsa starting with the care of the cow, a practice that Mahatma Gandhi also promoted.
-While abuse to cows must be avoided, the cow should be given its place in agriculture as well.
+Others complain that since modern dairy farming harms the animals, it is a form of violence to support any dairy industry.
+Yoga and Ayurveda, on the contrary, teach ahimsa starting with the care of the cow, a practice Mahatma Gandhi promoted.
+While abuse of cows must be avoided, the cow should be given its place in agriculture as well.

 Clearly there are major problems with modern dairy farming, its cruelty, genetic manipulations, and artificial way of raising cows.
-However, cows have long had an important role in human life, especially for foods and medicines that need not be discarded in the process.
-We should not reject dairy products but work to bring back the proper care of the cow as in the Vedic tradition of India.
+However, cows have an important role in human life, especially for foods and medicines that need not be discarded in the process.
+We should not reject dairy products but work to bring back the proper care of the cow as in the Vedic tradition.

-We did not throw out fruit and vegetables because of the problems and toxins created by artificial modern farming methods, chemical fertilizers and GMO crops.
-Instead a viable organic farming alternative has been developed to counter it.
+We did not throw out fruit and vegetables because of the problems created by artificial modern farming methods, chemical fertilizers and GMO crops.
+Instead a viable organic farming alternative has developed to counter it.

 Similarly, we need not dispense with cows and dairy products, because of the wrong, harmful and toxic methods of modern dairy farming.
-We can support natural and organic dairy products, particularly the native breed of India for those who live in India.
+We should support natural and organic dairy products.

 Obviously, India’s native breed does not do well in cold climates, but even there can be found suitable local breeds, used in the past.
 The cow should be protected and given its proper place in our lives, including dairy products as part of our food and medicine.
 The cow has long been a great boon to mankind, materially and spiritually.